iWinston/typeorm-plus/docs/tree-entities.md

 }
 ```

+### Note:
+Updating or removing a component's parent has not been implemented yet ([see this issue](https://github.com/typeorm/typeorm/issues/2032)).
+The closure table will need to be explicitly updated to do either of these operations.

 ## Working with tree entities

 To make bind tree entities to each other its important to set to children entities their parent and save them,